Mango Macarons

 - In the bowl of an electric mixer with the whisk attachment, combine the egg whites, cream of tartar, and sugar.
 Whip on medium-high speed until stiff peaks form, about 5-7 minutes.

 - Add the dry ingredients to the meringue and fold with a rubber spatula.
-Gently fold to deflate the meringue by pressing against the side of the bowl and scooping from the bottom until batter is smooth and shiny; about 20-25 folds.
+Gently fold to deflate the meringue by pressing against the side of the bowl and scooping from the bottom until the batter is smooth and shiny; about 20-25 folds.
 To check consistency, drop a spoonful of batter and it should have a peak that quickly relaxes back into the batter.
 Start checking the batter around 18-20 folds.

 - Using a fine sieve, gently sift the finely crushed freeze-dried mango powder over the shells.
 A thin coating of the mango powder is sufficient.